-Lateral Movement: Pass the Cache
+Lateral Movement: Pass the Ccache

 In this post, we’ll discuss how an attacker uses the ccache file to compromise kerberos authentication to access the application server without using a password.
 This attack is known as Pass the cacche (Ptc).